-Breakfast is a buffet spread of fresh juice, homemade breads, hams, cheeses and Chanco (sheep's milk cheese made on the estate).
+Served in El Emporio, breakfast is a buffet spread of fresh juice, homemade breads, hams, cheeses and Chanco (sheep's milk cheese made on the estate).
 You can also have eggs to order, and there’s a high-tech German coffee-making machine for those who need a morning caffeine shot.
 Dinner consists of 4-5 options, and the reception desk delivered a form to our room so we could select our dishes and choose when we wanted to eat.

-Lunch is also served in the nearby Equilibrio, the Californian-style wood-and-glass restaurant by the lake, which has a great reputation locally and serves self-proclaimed 'gourmet' food accompanied by the estate’s wine.
+Lunch is also available in the nearby Equilibrio, the Californian-style wood-and-glass restaurant by the lake, which has a great reputation locally and serves self-proclaimed 'gourmet' food accompanied by the estate’s wine.
 We had a tasty breaded shrimp and green salad, followed by a shrimp risotto with crispy seaweed and reineta (similar to sea bass) with spicy Chilean mash.
 To finish, we tucked into a most unusual but tasty blue cheese ice-cream - the ideal partner for our nut pie.
 Starters come with a glass of Sauvignon Blanc EQ, followed by a complimentary bottle of wine with the main meal - we tried the award-winning Syrah EQ.

 The restaurant is open for lunch only, and is closed on Mondays.
 It’s sometimes busy with winery tours or corporate events a, but staff are happy to fix you something light - perhaps a BLT - to eat on your terrace or by the pool.

 - Organic produce